 1963 -1985: In 1963, Therese's aunt and uncle on her mother's side of the family (Frank and Helen Simon), bought the property.
 This included Cottages 1 - 9 and 200 ft. of lake frontage.
 (Cottage 9 was already here and we are not sure who built it.
 Perhaps the owners between Thelma and Millers.)
 Frank and Helen did the heavy task of remodeling - putting in indoor plumbing, windows, etc. The vintage kitchenettes that you see in the interior pictures of the cottages were bought from a brother in Lorain, who was closing some apartments, and installed in all of the cottages.
 They also did a lot of lakefront work to prevent erosion.
 The Simons called their business Sy Sans Beach (Sy for Frank who Helen called Simon, and Sans for the sandy beach).
 The Simons ran this business without a lot of help from 1963 to 1985.
 Thank goodness Frank was a carpenter and Helen knew how to run the business!

 1985 - Present: In 1985, Helen and Frank sold this property to Dave and Therese Hoffman (Therese was the niece of Helen and Frank.)
 They moved here with their two small children, Marie and John, and took over a well established business.
+This consisted of Cottages 1 - 9 only.
 Guests still come who came in the 50's.
 Of course, they are the grandparents now!
 Helen taught Therese the cycle of the business and how to clean cottages!
 Therese was a nurse by profession and intertwined her career with managing the cottages and two children.
 Dave continued to work in the sales industry and managing the grounds work here.
 Another baby came along, Paul in 1986, so Therese managed by carrying the baby with her as she cleaned in the season of 1986!
 Later the cottage business name was changed to Cottages at the Water's Edge.

 A couple of years later, the property to the east of here became for sale so Dave and Therese added this to their business.
 An old farmhouse (remodeled to be the current Guesthouse) along with some very old seasonal cottages were on the new property.
 These include Cottage 10, Rose and about 7 seasonal cottages.